Governance

 Transfer and transformation are guided by a three-part governance structure that includes:

-Six First Nation regional caucuses
+Six First Nations regional Caucuses

 Caucuses

-Each Caucus, through its own process, is responsible for appointing that number of persons who are either a Chief or a Councilor of a First Nation to serve on the Keewatinohk Inniniw Okimowin Council (KIOC), as set out in the bylaws to serve as the members.
+Each Caucus, through its own process, is responsible for appointing that number of persons who are either a Chief or a Councillor of a First Nation to serve on the Keewatinohk Inniniw Okimowin Council (KIOC), as set out in the bylaws to serve as the members.

 There are currently 6 caucuses representing 23 First Nation communities.